Sailfish and the Sardine Run

-- 5 days on the water in our private chartered boat : 4 days of Sailfish and on a 5th day, also a private charter, for Makos breaching and cage dive
+- 5 days on the water in our private chartered boat : 4 days of Sailfish and on a 5th day, if conditions are right, we will try for Makos breaching and a cage dive

-- 6 nights in a beachside resort with swimming pool and shared room equipped with tv, free wifi, phone, AC (single available)
+- 6 nights SINGLE ACCOMMODATION in a beachside resort with swimming pool and shared room equipped with tv, free wifi, phone, AC (single available)

 - weight belts

-- A shared golf cart to help move equipment to/from the boat
+- A shared golf cart or taxi to help move equipment to/from the boat

 - Light breakfast (at hotel) and Lunch (on boat)